Voice Recording for Beginners

 3. The Recording Room

 It is important that the room in which you record meets two criteria: that it is free of ambient noise, and that it has as little echo as possible.
-You can somewhat mitigate the shortcomings of the recording room by having your microphone very close to your mouth, but this requires suitable equipment and the knowledge of how to use it.
-But even then, a good recording environment is essential for getting good results.
+The closer the microphone is to your mouth the less effect noise and echo will have on your recordings, but a good recording environment will always be essential for getting good results.

 “Noise” includes faint sounds that you may hardly notice because you are used to them — the ticking of a clock, the central heating, the ceiling fan, the computer fan, or, as a friend of mine once found out, the air pump of the fish tank.
 And, of course, external noises, traffic, children, dogs … I know it is difficult to have silence, but you need to have it.
 And don’t forget to turn the fish tank air pump and other life-saving equipment on again, if you had to turn them off for your recording session!